 Spider-Man 3 (Film – December 17, 2021)

-All we know so far is that it will deal with the direct fallout from the cliffhanger ending in Far From Home, which saw Peter Parker’s identity exposed to the world.
+All we know so far is that it will deal with the direct fallout from the cliffhanger ending in Far From Home, which saw Peter Parker’s identity exposed to the world, and Spider-Man framed for the murder of Mysterio.
+Given some of the cast members involved, expect the Marvel Multiverse to come into play big time.
 It’s also very likely that it will have the word “home” in the title.
 Spider-Man 3 has had three release dates so far: July 16, 2021, then November 5, 2021, and finally, December 17, 2021.